alkvi/fnirs_validation_study/README.md

 This repository contains files for producing the results found in: (to be added)

 The data repository for this study can be found in: https://doi.org/10.48723/vscr-eq07.
-Details on how this dataset was prepared can be found in: (to be added).
+Details on how this dataset was prepared can be found in: https://github.com/alkvi/fnirs_dataset_preparation.

 ## Data analysis